Cariboo Gold Rush: Differences between Cariboo and Fraser Canyon rushes

-The Cariboo Wagon Road
+Cariboo Wagon Road

 Route of the Cariboo Road in red.
 Steamboat travel in blue; dotted lines are alternate routes or routes to other goldfields.
 Trails, Roads and Water Routes in Colonial British Columbia.
 The Dewdney Trail was the dotted line across the south of the colony.

 The boom in the Cariboo goldfields was the impetus for the construction of the Cariboo Wagon Road by the Royal Engineers, which bypassed the older routes via the Fraser Canyon and the Lakes Route (Douglas Road) via Lillooet by using the canyon of the Thompson River to Ashcroft and from there via the valley of the Bonaparte River to join the older route from Lillooet at Clinton.

 Towns along the Cariboo Road include Clinton, 100 Mile House and Williams Lake, although most had their beginnings before the Cariboo rush began.
 During the rush, the largest and most important town lay at the road's end at Barkerville, which had grown up around the most profitable and famous of the many Cariboo mining camps.